-- 3.18.1There is a risk of flooding in Peterborough from main rivers, ordinary watercourses and surface water.
-The frequency of flooding is likely to increase in the future as a result of climate change, and particular care must be taken to ensure that new development is neither at risk of flooding, nor increases the risk of flooding elsewhere. - 3.18.2 The Flood and Water Management Act 2010 sets out that Local Authorities will establish a SuDS Approving Body, which will review, approve and adopt drainage strategies and systems alongside the current planning approval system. - 3.18.3 In Peterborough there are many drainage sub-catchments, defined by the systems to which they drain, and the prevailing bedrock, subsoil and topsoil.
+There is a risk of flooding in Peterborough from main rivers, ordinary watercourses and surface water.
+The frequency of flooding is likely to increase in the future as a result of climate change, and particular care must be taken to ensure that new development is neither at risk of flooding, nor increases the risk of flooding elsewhere.

+The Flood and Water Management Act 2010 sets out that Local Authorities will establish a SuDS Approving Body, which will review, approve and adopt drainage strategies and systems alongside the current planning approval system.

+In Peterborough there are many drainage sub-catchments, defined by the systems to which they drain, and the prevailing bedrock, subsoil and topsoil.
 The characteristics of each sub-catchment have been used to define initial Flood Risk and Surface Water Management Policy Units in the Peterborough Strategic Flood Risk Assessment Level 2.
-These are being refined through the Peterborough Surface Water Management Plan process. - 3.18.4 The proposed Peterborough Flood Risk Supplementary Planning Document (SPD) will: - define the boundaries of each of the Policy Units on a map; - describe the characteristics of each Unit; - identify the types of development that will need to make provision; and - provide guidance on appropriate measures. - 3.18.5 The Council invites any person or organisation particularly interested in this subject and the forthcoming SPD to make contact with its Strategic Planning Section, so that they can be consulted as the SPD is prepared.
+These are being refined through the Peterborough Surface Water Management Plan process.

+The proposed Peterborough Flood Risk Supplementary Planning Document (SPD) will:

+- define the boundaries of each of the Policy Units on a map; - describe the characteristics of each Unit; - identify the types of development that will need to make provision; and - provide guidance on appropriate measures.

+The Council invites any person or organisation particularly interested in this subject and the forthcoming SPD to make contact with its Strategic Planning Section, so that they can be consulted as the SPD is prepared.
-Core Strategy policy: CS 22 - Floodrisk

-Core Strategy objectives: OB19 - Climate Change

-OB29 - Floodrisk
+This policy supports: Core Strategy policy: CS 22 - Floodrisk Core Strategy objectives: OB19 - Climate Change OB29 - Floodrisk

-3.18.6 This issue was discussed at Issues and Options stage (PP56).
+This issue was discussed at Issues and Options stage (PP56).
 Two options posed in relation to this matter were similar.
 One option was to keep existing Local Plan policies on this matter and the other was to combine these policies into a single policy.
 Combined response to these two options was 70% of the respondents.
-Policy PP18 suggests a new approach to flooding issues in Peterborough based on the studies mentioned in the supporting text above.
+Policy PP17 suggests a new approach to flooding issue in Peterborough based on the studies mentioned in the supporting text above.

-Potential changes to Village Envelopes

-4 Potential changes to Village Envelopes
+Potential Changes to Village Envelopes

-- 4.0.1 In 2008, as part of the preparation for the Site Allocations DPD and this Planning Policies DPD, we provided residents, landowners, developers, agents and parish councils with an opportunity to suggest changes to any village envelope.
-A number of changes were put forward for consideration. - 4.0.2 Any major changes to the village envelopes which would accompany the allocation of sites for housing or other uses are being progressed though our Site Allocations DPD.
+In 2008, as part of the preparation for the Site Allocations DPD and this Planning Policies DPD, we provided residents, landowners, developers, agents and parish councils with an opportunity to suggest changes to any village envelope.
+A number of changes were put forward for consideration.

+Any major changes to the village envelopes which would accompany the allocation of sites for housing or other uses are being progressed though our Site Allocations DPD.
 When the Site Allocations DPD is adopted, a revised Proposals Map will be adopted at the same time.
-This will incorporate the major changes that are necessary to include all successful sites which are currently outside a village boundary. - 4.0.3 Minor changes that are not associated with the allocation of a site in the Site Allocations DPD have been considered in association with this Planning Policies DPD.
+This will incorporate the major changes that are necessary to include all successful sites which are currently outside a village boundary.

+Minor changes that are not associated with the allocation of a site in the Site Allocations DPD have been considered in association with this Planning Policies DPD.
 All the sites were assessed against criteria.
-These criteria along with the result of the assessments are included in the 'Village Envelopes in Peterborough A Report into Suggested Changes' document.
-This is a background document to preparing the Planning Policies DPD and will be made available for inspection on our website. - 4.0.4 We are proposing to make no changes to the village envelopes as a result of this exercise.
+These criteria along with the result of the assessments are included in the 'Village Envelopes in Peterborough - A Report into Suggested Changes' document.
+This is a background document to preparing the Planning Policies DPD and will be made available for inspection on our website.

+We are proposing to make no changes to the village envelopes as a result of this exercise.
 Our reasoning is discussed in the Village Envelopes report, referred to above.

-Peterborough City Council | Planning Policies Development Plan Document (Cabinet)

-Potential changes to Village Envelopes

-5 Implementation and Monitoring
+Implementation and Monitoring